 This track invites conceptual and empirical papers from a variety of theoretical perspectives that contribute to the study of public services management and governance.
-This year, and in line with the conference theme, we especially welcome papers, which explore the value of pluralism and diversity on new public governance and 'modernisation' research.
-At the same time, we are particularly receptive to theoretical and empirical papers examining core themes in the management of public services.
-We therefore encourage submissions on: managing and improving public service performance; managing people in the public sector; emerging governance and partnership arrangements; public-private collaborations; hybrid forms of accountability; markets, competition, choice and the personalization of public services.
+This year, and in line with the conference theme, we especially welcome papers, which explore the value of cooperation and collaboration in the public sector.
+At the same time, we are also receptive to theoretical and empirical papers examining core themes in the management of public services.
+We therefore encourage submissions on: managing and improving public service performance; managing people in the public sector;leadership and leadership development in the public sector, emerging governance and partnership arrangements; public-private collaborations; hybrid forms of accountability; markets, competition, choice and the personalization of public services.

 The track will also include a stream of papers on ‘Managing Healthcare’.
 Therefore we would like to invite submissions on aspects related to this broad theme, especially: tensions between performance management, innovation and creativity, the intended and unintended outcomes of collaborative and deliberative governance arrangements, paying attention to stakeholder participation and partnerships among multiple actors, clinical engagement, clinical leadership and the involvement of patients in health care improvement.

 23. Research Methodology

 A vast array of methods and methodological approaches are used in management research.
 The aim of this track is to reflect this diversity so papers are welcome in all aspects of research methodology.
 The overall aim is to be critical and reflexive with regard to the techniques and methodologies we use within the management research field.
 Some examples of potential areas of exploration are listed below:

 - Reflexivity in management research

 - The future of management research

 - The impact of globalization on management research